sighingnow/jekyll-gitbook/_pages/Digital.md

 ## 1. Understanding Connect Bots

 Bot Builder is a cloud-based bot platform that allows enterprises to create bots.
-It includes Bot creation, testing, hosting, analysing, and editing capabilities.
+It includes Bot creation, testing, hosting, analyzing, and editing capabilities.
 The key features of Bot Builder include:

 - Rules for handling flows
 - Ability to retain context